Jollywatt/typst-fletcher/docs/sections/intro.typ

 Diagrams contain #[@node]s and #[@edge]s.
 Nodes contain content and can have various @node-shapes[shapes] and @node-styles[styles], while edges snap to nodes and can be given @edge.marks[marks] and @edge.label[labels].
-Nodes and edges can be placed in a @diagram, or @draw-in-cetz[directly into a CeTZ canvas].
+Nodes and edges can be placed in a @diagram or @draw-in-cetz[directly into a CeTZ canvas].

-When placed in @diagram, nodes and edges are arranged on a @flexigrids[flexible coordinate grid].
+Objects in a @diagram are arranged on a @flexigrids[flexible coordinate grid].

 #example(```typ
 #diagram({